askfiy/dwm/README.md

 ## how to use

-If you've never used DWM, you should read this simple tutorial.
+If you've never used dwm, you should read this simple tutorial.

-I use Manjaro Linux and after installation we have 2 options to specify how to enter DWM:
+I use Manjaro Linux and after installation we have 2 options to specify how to enter dwm:

 - Start with the startx command（recommend）
-- In the login interface, select DWM login
+- In the login interface, select dwm login

 ### startx run dwm